yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 01/2026 One paper was accepted at ICASSP 2026.

+- 01/2026 I visited UKP Lab at TU-Darmstadt and gave an talk on "When Knowledge Conflicts: Modeling Scientific Evidence Synthesis and Investigating Intra-Memory Conflict in Language Models".

-- 12/2025 Our tutorial "AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation" has been accepted at [EACL 2026](https://2026.eacl.org/)!
+- 12/2025 Our tutorial "AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation" has been accepted at [EACL 2026](https://2026.eacl.org/).

 - 12/2025 I will serve as a senior area chair at ACL 2026.